 One of the most common causes of foot pain is an irritated plantar fascia, the band of ligaments that connects your heel bone to your toes and supports your arch.
-When the plantar fascia gets strained, it can weaken, swell and become inflamed.
-This condition is called plantar fasciitis.
+When the plantar fascia gets strained, it can weaken, swell, and become inflamed.
+Resulting in plantar fasciitis.
 It often manifests itself in the heel or bottom of the foot and makes standing or walking painful.

-While there isn’t a quick cure for plantar fasciitis, the news is not all doom-and-gloom.
-In addition to traditional treatments such as anti-inflammatories, rest/ice and orthotics, there are three other options worth considering.
+There isn’t a quick cure for plantar fasciitis, the news is not all doom-and-gloom.
+Besides traditional treatments such as anti-inflammatories, rest/ice, and orthotics, there are three other options worth considering.

-- Getting adjusted by your chiropractor.
-As we’ve stated in previous posts, realigning the spine can help alleviate pain and get the body functioning properly.
+Getting adjusted by your chiropractor.
+As we’ve stated in previous posts, realigning the spine can help ease pain and get the body functioning.
 This could speed total recovery time when added to other treatments.

 Treating Foot Pain